JenniferByrnes/mvc-tech-blog/README.md

 ## Description:

-Allows a logged in techies to publish blog posts and to comment on other's posts.
+Allows a logged in techies to publish blog posts and to comment on others' posts.

 ## Table of Contents